I have owned (and eventually sold) over a hundred N64 controllers.

 N64 Controller Overview and History

-The Nintendo 64 system was released in US in September 1996 and came with one controller.
+The Nintendo 64 system was released in the US in September 1996 and came with one controller.
 A few things that made the N64 controller different were the shape, colors, use of analog stick technology and the port on the bottom which was used for accessories like a controller pak or rumble pak.

-While the N64 controller was not the first to use analog stick technology, it definately played a large role in making the technology popular and mainstream.
+While the N64 controller was not the first to use analog stick technology, it definitely played a large role in making the technology popular and mainstream.
 Also, many of the accessories were plugged into the bottom of the controller rather than in to the console itself.
 The shape and feel took a little time to get used to, but once you did many people preferred it to aftermarket alternatives that eventually came on the market.

 Anatomy of a Controller